Zulko/twittcher/README.rst

     def my_action(tweet):
         """ Execute the tweet's command, if any. """ if tweet.text.startswith("cmd: "):
-            subprocess.Popen( tweet.text[5:].split(" ") )
+            subprocess.Popen( tweet.text[5:] )

     # Watch my account and react to my tweets
     bot = UserWatcher("Zulko___", action=my_action)
     bot.watch_every(60)

-For instance, the tweet `cmd: firefox` will open Firefox on the computer, and the tweet `cmd: youtube-dl FNf-IGmxElI` will ask the computer to download this video of a tiny hamster eating a tiny pizza.
+For instance, the tweet ``cmd: firefox`` will open Firefox on the computer, and the tweet ``cmd: youtube-dl FNf-IGmxElI`` will ask the computer to download a video of a tiny hamster eating a tiny pizza.

 3. Watch search results and send alert mails